View Printable PDF Version |

 Spinnato JA.

-Mechanism of action of intrauterine contraceptive devices and its relation to informed consent.
+Mechanism of action of intrauterine contraceptive devices and its relation to

 Am J Obstet Gynecol.